Quang2003-SpicyCarrot/Quang2003-SpicyCarrot/README.md

 # I'm a Data and Number lover!!

-- I'm currently working at JungTalents as a Freelance Data Analyst at JungTalents.
+- I am actively seeking a full-time Data Analyst position in Sydney, NSW.
 - Interests: Passionate about the world of data, science and mathematics, and thriving to be a great Data person!
 - Contact point: dongnguyen12122003@gmail.com
 - Hobbies: I frequently play piano in my leisure time.